AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/quickstart.md

 title: Quick start

 ---
-You can find [here](https://github.com/paagamelo/Alchemist-quickstart) a project showing how to use the simulator via [Gradle](https://gradle.org) to run a simple simulation.
+You can find [here](https://github.com/paagamelo/Alchemist-quickstart) a project showing how to use Alchemist via [Gradle](https://gradle.org) to run a simple simulation.
 Let's use it as a quick start to have you hit the ground running.

 You can either follow these instructions or those on the `README.md` file of the linked project, information is equivalent.

 ## How to launch

-To run the example you can rely on the pre-configured [Gradle](https://gradle.org) build script.
+To run the example you can rely on the pre-configured Gradle build script.
 It will automatically download all the required libraries, set up the environment, and execute the simulator via command line for you.
 As first step, use `git` to locally clone the repository linked above.
 In order to launch, open a terminal and move to the project root folder, then on UNIX:
 ```bash